 But how?
 How do we help God recreate God’s beloved community?
 Jesus is the way to that community, the truth about that community, and the life well lived, building and enjoying that community.
 The more our words and actions sound and look like his, the more we being to find our true lives.

 There are many other paths we could walk.
 There are many other truths we could believe.
 As human beings, we have an inherited tradition of trusting the wrong sources and following the wrong leaders.
 However, when led by Holy Spirit, we find we might have just enough courage to follow Jesus’ example instead, even if all the world does not understand why we do so.

 Jesus was radically inclusive of relationships with people his religion usually cast out or considered not worthy.
 In following him, we too learn to build relationships with all people everywhere, regardless of their beliefs or religion, if they are equally interested in recreating God’s beloved community of wholeness and peace.

 Choose to live in peace

 The Hebrew word is Shalom.
 We quickly translate it as peace, but it means so much more.
 It does mean inner peace, but it also means communal and universal peace.
 We cannot have the former without the latter.
-It also mean wholeness and completeness.
+It also means wholeness and completeness.
 We look to be whole and true to ourselves, sure, the person God created us to be.
 But, we also seek the wholeness and completeness of God’s coming Kingdom into every corner of creation, and for every child of God.
 Until all children of God are whole, complete, at peace, we cannot have the fullness of individual peace.

-This is why this congregation exists, what we are here to accomplish, and how we will prioritize our time, energy and resources.
+This is why this congregation exists, what we are here to accomplish, and how we will prioritize our time, energy, and resources.
 We will help every person find their true selves, and help build God’s kingdom.